-The Gstaad holiday region offers a wealth of climbing routes in first-class regions from Zweisimmen to the Pays d'Enhaut.
+The Destination Gstaad offers a wealth of climbing routes in first-class regions from Zweisimmen to the Pays d'Enhaut.
 Suitable for elite athletes as well as families and beginners.

 - Pre-requisites for embarking on a via ferrata: a good level of fitness, sure-footedness, a good head for heights and climbing experience.
 Climbing with a mountain guide is recommended.

 - Only climb in good weather

 - Descend from the wall in the event of a sudden change in weather or the risk of a thunderstorm.